oraclewalid/spark-scala-starter-kit-template.g8/README.md

 ```

-## Project generation
+## Command

-The compilation, unit tests and packaging are already configured for the project.
+The compilation, unit tests and packaging are already configured.

 **SBT**